-

 Customer and market analytics

-• understanding and segmenting customers and markets, identifying future high value customers
+• Understanding your customers and markets, identifying future high value customers and strategies to improve your competitive advantage.

-• exploring you brand positioning against competition and evaluating how to optimally allocate resources
+• Exploring your brand positioning against competition and evaluating how to optimally allocate resources across different products, customers and channels.

-In this course you learn how to increase the effectiveness of marketing decisions.
-We use an “Explain-Show-Do-Practice” approach to teaching that encompasses explanations in the lectures followed by a combination of class discussion, case study analysis and practical hands-on exercises in Excel.
+In this course you learn how to increase the effectiveness of marketing and business development decisions using samples of data and hands-on examples.
+We use an “Explain-Show-Do-Practice” approach to teaching.
+The intuition about analytical approach to data exploration is given in lectures with strategic implications discussed in class, followed by concrete case study analysis guided through a hands-on approach and applied to Excel.

-We do not go deeply into the statistics and mathematics behind the methods and tools, but rather provide you with an understanding of how to leverage data and run simple analytic models.
+We do not go deeply into the mathematics behind the methods and tools, but rather take a strategic manager approach to understanding which data you need, which method can be used, how to simply apply Excel to leverage the data insights and act strategically based on the output of analytical models.

 Who is this programme for?